 If you like more texture and crunch, you can add in 3 cups of crushed rice cereal.
 Just measure out 3 cups and give them a little crush.
 Don’t pulverize them, just break them up a little.
 Add these after you’ve added the powdered sugar.

-*You can use different variations of chocolate to dip these in.
-You can use semi-sweet chocolate chopped up and then melted.
-You can use semi-sweet chocolate chips, melted.
 I’ve always had success and prefer the chocolate candy coating (or chocolate almond bark as it’s sometimes called).
 It gives it such a great texture and is so easy to work with.
 But, if you prefer a darker chocolate coating, try the semi-sweet options.
+(Side note: some readers said it was a nightmare with the semi-sweet chocolate and ended up using the almond bark.)

 The dipping technique I have perfected and un-perfected over the years.
 Meaning, some years it just seems to work and they look fantastic and other years it looks like I made them in my sleep.
 You can put the peanut butter balls on a skewer and dip them that way or use my strange technique.
 I use two spoons.
 I dip the ball in the chocolate with one spoon and then take it out and toss it back and forth between each spoon.
 Sounds a little weird maybe, but it’s what has worked for me time and time again.
 The balls seem to turn out perfectly coated.